US job openings push higher; more workers quitting

 Despite the surge in vacancies reported by the Labor Department on Wednesday in its monthly Job Openings and Labor Turnover Survey, or JOLTS, the number of unemployed people competing for a new job remained relatively high in July.

-"The labor market recovery will be measured in years, not months," said Chris Rupkey, chief economist at MUFG in New York.
+"The labour market recovery will be measured in years, not months," said Chris Rupkey, chief economist at MUFG in New York.

-Job openings, a measure of labor demand, jumped 617,000 to 6.6 million on the last day of July.
+Job openings, a measure of labour demand, jumped 617,000 to 6.6 million on the last day of July.
 Still, vacancies remain below their level of 7 million in February.

+Job openings were led by the retail sector, with 172,000 new vacancies.
+There were an additional 146,000 jobs in healthcare and social assistance.

 CHILDCARE CHALLENGES

-"More quits during the pandemic are probably a reflection of virus fear and challenges related to childcare given the current weak state of the labor market," said Lydia Boussour, a senior U.S. economist at Oxford Economics in New York.
+"More quits during the pandemic are probably a reflection of virus fear and challenges related to childcare given the current weak state of the labour market," said Lydia Boussour, a senior US economist at Oxford Economics in New York.

 The JOLTS report followed on the heels of news last Friday that the economy created 1.371 million jobs in August after adding 1.734 million in July.
 About 10.6 million of the 22.2 million jobs lost at the depth of the coronavirus pandemic have been recovered.